DigeZyme®: What it is, what it's for, and why we include it in Glorioso

 What is DigeZyme®

-DigeZyme® is a proprietary digestive enzyme complex by the company Sabinsa.
+DigeZyme® is a patented digestive enzyme complex from Sabinsa.
 It is composed of five enzymes obtained through a fermentation process using non-pathogenic fungi, mainly Aspergillus oryzae, Trichoderma longibrachiatum, and Rhizopus oryzae.
 Its origin is completely plant-based and it is free of genetically modified organisms (Non-GMO).

 • Amylase: breaks down complex carbohydrates (starches and polysaccharides) into simpler sugars that the intestine can absorb.

-• Lipase: facilitates the digestion of fats, breaking them down into fatty acids.
-It also improves the absorption of fat-soluble vitamins like A, D, E, and K.
+• Lipase: involved in the hydrolysis of fats, breaking them down into fatty acids.
+It also improves the absorption of fat-soluble vitamins such as A, D, E, and K.

-• Lactase: degrades lactose, the sugar in milk.
+• Lactase: degrades lactose, milk sugar.
 Relevant for people with lactose intolerance or sensitivity.

 • Cellulase: acts on cellulose, the structural component of plant cell walls.
-It helps release nutrients trapped within these structures.
+Helps release nutrients enclosed within these structures.

-These five enzymes work in coordination to cover the digestion of all three macronutrients —proteins, carbohydrates, and fats— in addition to vegetable fiber and lactose.
+These five enzymes work together to cover the digestion of all three macronutrients—proteins, carbohydrates, and fats—as well as plant fiber and lactose.

 Why vegan protein sometimes causes discomfort